 I have previously endeavoured to identify the Cushitic Seba and Havilah in my essay on the Hamites but I must state that there is some uncertainty in distinguishing the peoples and places named for these Shemites from those named for the Cushites.
 Both Cushites and Joktanites have shared the Arabian Peninsula and mingled extensively through the ages.
 Nonetheless I will try to offer the most probable identifications.

 While Josephus identifies Seba and Havilah as various Northern, North Eastern African and Arabian tribes, when he discusses the Joktanites he tells us they “inhabited from Cophen, an Indian river [the Kabul river of modern Afghanistan], and in part of Asia adjoining to it.”
 (Antiquities 1.6.4).
-We might then seek Havilah in the vicinity of India and Afghanistan.
+We might then seek Havilah in the vicinity of India, Afghanistan and the neighbouring parts of Asia.

 Havilah’s name (Chavilah in Hebrew, Strong’s H2341) might be preserved in the town of Chwala or Chalus on the Iranian coast of the Caspian Sea and the Russian name for the Caspian Sea; Chwalinskoje More.
 Another name which may be derived from Havilah is Nagar Haveli on India’s West coast North of Mumbai, though a connection to the Cushititic Havilah is equally plausible, this port being as accessible via the Arabian Ocean as it would be via land from Afghanistan.
 The name of the Kabul river (the river Cophen in Josephus) itself may even derive from Chavilah, the vav in Hebrew often corresponding to a B in other languages.